-The Classic SharePoint Experience is in many ways an attempt to allow users to create a web-like intranet site without having to take away one of the company’s professional web developers from their external facing responsibilities.
+The Classic SharePoint Experience is, in many ways, an attempt to allow users to create a web-like intranet site without having to take away one of the company’s professional web developers from their external facing responsibilities.
 However, in order to make that happen, Classic SharePoint requires a master design to ensure that later updates and customizations will not require those same website professionals.
 The Classic experience is a hierarchy of pages and links that too often takes too many people and too many meetings to create.
 Once in place, the structure can be difficult to modify for specific uses or situations.

-For many enterprises, the ability for someone like the local Human Resources event coordinator to create, update, and produce an internal site as a resource quickly hits a bottleneck because HR experts are not intranet experts.
+For many enterprises, the ability of someone like the local Human Resources event coordinator to create, update, and produce an internal site as a resource quickly hits a bottleneck because HR experts are not intranet experts.
 Creating tickets, holding meetings, and getting information updated often took so long that departments gave up posting current, dynamic information.
 Left behind is yet another internal website filled with nothing but static links to other resources.
 Instead, the event coordinator just emails everyone pictures of the latest staff picnic.